How Papertrail calculates usage and charges, plus a bit about how we think.

-For paid accounts, log data transfer is based on the 1 month from the date you signed up.
-This is so that the calculation does not penalize you for having, say, a service that is higher traffic on weekdays.
+Log data transfer is calculated on a 1-month cycle starting from the date you first purchased any paid service or, for free accounts, starting from the initial sign up date.
+This is so the calculation does not penalize you for having, say, a service that is higher traffic on weekdays.

 Most Papertrail plans cost between $0.25 and $1 per 1 million typical log messages, or about 15,000 messages per 1 cent ($0.01).
 That includes transfer, realtime tail, storage, search, and archive.
 If a log message is not worth 1/15,000 of a cent (and hopefully 10x or 100x that), it’s not only useless, it’s probably counter-productive since it’s detracting from those that are.

-Log data transfer status can be seen in Papertrail’s Settings page or your hosting provider’s equivalent.
+Log data transfer status can be seen in Papertrail’s Settings.

-In line with our goals, paid Papertrail accounts include an option to generate up to 200% more log data on a pay-as-you-go basis.
-Additional usage is charged at a 20% premium above that included with the plan.
-The premium applied only to the actual additional usage, if any, so there is no charge for enabling it.
+In line with our goals, paid Papertrail accounts include an option to generate up to 200% more log data on a pay-as-you-go basis (for a total allowance of 300% of plan transfer).
+Additional usage is charged at a 30% premium above that included with the plan.
+The premium applies only to the actual additional usage, if any, so there is no charge for enabling it.

-Plans are based on the log data transfer and how long they’re searchable, not the currently-searchable logs.
-That’s also why there’s a way to choose exactly how much log data transfer you want and how long it should be searchable (on plans and higher-volume plans).
+Plans are based on the amount of log data transferred and how long it’s searchable, not the currently-searchable logs.
+That’s why Papertrail offers a way to choose how much log data transfer you want and how long it should be searchable.

 Even if that message is immediately deleted, that cost has been consumed.

 As an example, imagine that Company A generates 1 GB per month worth of logs and Company B generates 1 GB per hour.
-If both companies were both able to purchase 2 GB of searchable logs, regardless of log volume, then Company A would generate 720 GB/month (12430 = 720) while Company B generated only 1 GB/month.
+If both companies were both able to purchase 2 GB of searchable logs, regardless of log volume, then Company B would generate 720 GB/month (1×24×30 = 720) while Company A generated only 1 GB/month.
 There would be a massive difference in the cost of servicing the two customers.

 While message processing isn’t the only element of providing Papertrail, that 720x volume difference would mean that Company A’s fees would heavily subsidize Company B’s service.

 To examine log data transfer by sender or time, visit Usage.
-From that page, one can also generate a CSV of usage by sender and hour for further analysis.
+A CSV of usage by sender and hour is also available for further analysis.

 When an account reaches a log data transfer limit and Papertrail stops processing its logs, upgrade or enable Additional Usage to re-enable service immediately.
-Service is typically reactivated immediately after a plan upgrade or Additional Usage is enabled.
+Service is typically reactivated almost immediately after additional transfer is enabled.

-Paying monthly with a credit or debit card leads to a more flexible, less expensive, and simpler service.
+Typical Papertrail accounts bill monthly by credit or debit card, which allows a more flexible, less expensive, and simpler service.
 Here’s why:

-Do you prefer an alternate payment method or pre-paying annually?
-Please tell us more via firstname.lastname@example.org so we can find the right solution for your situation.
+Interested in paying via PO/invoice, instead?
+Please tell us more so we can find the right solution for your situation.